Treatment (Including Isolation & Quarantine)

 - Students who test positive will receive information from Student Health Services regarding isolation protocols and guidance regarding the earliest possible date of release from isolation.

-- Room/suite/apartment-mates of students who receive a positive test result will be released from self-quarantine after 14 days have passed since the start of their quarantine period.
+- Per CDC guidelines, the close contacts of students who receive a positive test result will be released from self-quarantine after 10 days have passed since the start of their quarantine period.
+This will be the case even if the close contact receives a negative COVID test.

-- Room/suite/apartment-mates who may become symptomatic will contact Health Services for direction in care/symptom management, and possible scheduling of appointment with Student Health Services
+- Close contacts who become symptomatic should contact Health Services for direction in care/symptom management and possible scheduling of an appointment with Student Health Services.

 Release from Quarantine/Isolation